Department Website: http://neuroscience.uchicago.edu

 Prerequisite(s): For Neuroscience Majors: NSCI 20130, BIOS 26210 and BIOS 26211 which must be taken concurrently, or consent of instructor.

 BIOS 24232.
 Computational Approaches to Cognitive Neuroscience.
 100 Units.

 This course is concerned with the relationship of the nervous system to higher order behaviors (e.g., perception, object recognition, action, attention, learning, memory, and decision making).
 Psychophysical, functional imaging, and electrophysiological methods are introduced.
 Mathematical and statistical methods (e.g. neural networks and algorithms for studying neural encoding in individual neurons and decoding in populations of neurons) are discussed.
 Weekly lab sections allow students to program cognitive neuroscientific experiments and simulations.

-Prerequisite(s): BIOS 26210, a course in systems neuroscience, and knowlege using Matlab, or consent of instructor.
+Prerequisite(s): Prerequisite: For Neuroscience Majors: NSCI 20130, BIOS 26210, and knowledge using Matlab, or consent of instructor.

 BIOS 24408.
 Modeling and Signal Analysis for Neuroscientists.
 100 Units.